indoorvivants/sn-bindgen-web/README.md

   - SBT project is `frontend`
   - Useful SBT commands: `frontend/fastLinkJS`, `buildWebapp`

 The bindings are stored in a Postgres database, with schema broken into [individual migrations](./modules/queue-processor/src/main/resources/db/migration).

+### External dependencies

+1. LLVM - it's a runtime dependency of sn-bindgen, and therefore needs to be installed on your machine if you want to run this project
+2. NPM & Vite - used for live-reload and bundling of the frontend

 ### Libraries